Hugo Lira: Coaching career

 In 1995, Lira began coaching at the youth level with the Zorros de Querétaro.
 After his training camp stint with the Carolina Panthers, he served as the head coach for UVM Querétaro from 2005 to 2006.
 Lira joined the Borregos Salvajes CEM as their wide receivers coach in 2007.

 Lira was hired as the head coach of the Borregos Salvajes Puebla ahead of the 2012 season.
 In his head coaching debut, he led Puebla to a 44–7 victory over the Legionarios Uninter.
 They finished with a 5–4 record.
 In his second year, Lira helped the team achieve promotion to the Grupo Independencia – the highest tier in CONADEIP – after a first-place finish in the Grupo Revolución.
 In 2015, Lira led Puebla to a 7–3 record and a semifinals appearance.
 However, the team won just four combined games in 2016 and 2017.
 Puebla returned to the playoffs in 2019 after achieving a 6–3 regular-season record, but the team was eliminated by crosstown rivals Aztecas UDLAP in the semifinals.

-After ten years at the helm of the Borregos Salvajes Puebla, Lira was fired in early 2022.
+After ten years at the helm of the Borregos Salvajes Puebla, Lira was transferred in early 2022.
 He was subsequently hired as the head coach of the Borregos Salvajes CCM, who were returning to ONEFA after a seven-year absence in place of the Borregos Salvajes Toluca, who were discontinuing their program.